rcy1314/nand/README.md

 ### Cloning and app()

- - Replace https://acktic.github.io/rss.js in `<script src=>` with the local file for menu editing.
+ - Replace https://acktic.github.io/rss.js in in index.html `<script src=>` with the local file for menu editing.

  - Default app mode uses transparent background and black foreground.